benjaminrosenbaum/choicescript_tools/README.md

 ruby stat_code_gen.rb enthusiasm comics craft_beers indie_music toast
 ```

 ...and get a separate stat function to figure out which of those are highest and lowest.
+(You might have to rename the function and the `lowest_` and `highest_` variables so they don't conflict with the first one.)